 There are also some nice mid-range to higher-end hotels here.
 Since the area is less built up than the center of the city, these hotels spread out over a wider area and feature gardens and outdoor swimming pools.

-Best places to stay in Suthep:
+Best places to stay in Suthep for first-timers:

 Read Also: